-- 1. Minimize the time you play a fish.
-A fish played too long may not survive even if released.
-Always bring fish up from depth slowly.
-Fish brought up too quickly will rupture their air bladders and die. - 2.
-Keep the fish in the water at all times when handling and releasing. - 3.
-Handle the fish with bare, wet hands.
-Keep fingers away from the gills and do not squeeze to avoid injuring the fish. - 4.
-Remove the hook gently with needle-nosed pliers.
+- 4. Remove the hook gently with needle-nosed pliers.
 If the hook is deep, cut the leader rather than pulling the hook out.
-The hook will decompose in time. - 5.
+The hook will - 5.
 Continue to hold the fish in the water, gently moving it back and forth.
 This moves water past the gills and will help revive it.
 For flowing waters, face the fish upstream.
-When the fish begins to struggle, let it go. - 6.
+When the fish begins to - 6.
 If the fish is bleeding excessively, it will likely not survive if released.
 Kill it and include as part of your catch if permitted.
-Release all zeropossession species. - 7.
-The use of barbless hooks is recommended to make release easier.
-Hooks can be made barbless by flattening the barb with needlenosed pliers. - 8.
-Single hooks are recommended to release fish more easily. - 9.
+Release all zero- - The use of barbless hooks is recommended to make release easier.
+Hooks can be made barbless by flattening the barb with needle- - 9.
 Angling for trout in waters exceeding 18°C reduces the ability of these fish to survive the 'catch and release' process.
-Please consider not angling during exceptionally hot weather periods.
+Please consider